yoonsikp/family.md/hand.md

 Exam: check for thenar wasting, wrist swelling, sensation + strength, Tinnels + Phalen's test (consider Durkan test)

-Management: bracing if mild, if moderate symptoms do a NCS, if severe do surgery
+Management: bracing if mild (8+ weeks), if moderate symptoms do a NCS, if severe do surgery

 ## De Quervain's